patrickfav/Dali/README.md

 Dali is a image blur library for Android, but also enabling any other kind of image filter.
 There are several modules for either static blurring, live blurring and animations.
-It uses RenderScript internally and is heavily cached to be fast and keeps small footprint.
+It uses RenderScript internally (although different implementations can be chosen) and is heavily cached to be fast and keeps small footprint.
 It features a lot of additional image filters and may be easily extended and pretty every configuration can be changed.

 ![Gallery](https://github.com/patrickfav/Dali/blob/master/misc/gallery1.png?raw=true)